michaelkornblum/soda-fountain/README.md

 - Static build systems should be modular, allowing you to add, remove and configure components as you see fit.

-To achieve these goals, Soda-Fountain makes ample use of Gulp, the most popular and well documented streaming build system on the web and Metalsmith, a rising star in the world of Static Site Generators.
-Both tools provide a rich ecosystem of plugins that makes creating the website you want a snap.
+To achieve these goals Soda-Fountain makes ample use of Gulp, the most popular and well documented streaming build system on the web and Metalsmith, a rising star in the world of Static Site Generators.
+Both tools provide a rich ecosystem of plugins that makes creating the website you want a breeze.

 With Soda-Fountain and a little know-how, it's possible to create anything from simple blogs and portfolios to larger, data-driven sites that resemble a more traditional CMS.